 Tap OK.
 In a few seconds, you’ll have Hotspot Shield uninstalled.

-Hotspot Shield iOS
+Uninstall Hotspot Shield from iOS

 Similar to the Android client, you need to locate the app icon on your mobile’s screen.
 Tap and hold the Hotspot icon until the app icons start jiggling.
 Now, touch the “X” sign that appears at the top-left corner of the icon.